isomerpages/govtech-stp/_vaccinated-travel-lane/Vaccinated Travel Lane Inbound Checklist.md

 All short-term VTL travellers **must** download the <a href="https://www.tracetogether.gov.sg/" target="_blank">TraceTogether</a> mobile application on their mobile phone and register their profile for contact tracing.
 Only children aged 6 and below in this calendar year are exempted from this requirement (e.g. a child who turns 6 this calendar year will be exempted).

-Travellers aged 7 to 12 in this calendar year [i.e. those born from 2009 to 2014 (inclusive)] and those who are unable to use a mobile device due to a certified disability or special need, are eligible to be issued physical TraceTogether tokens instead on arrival in Singapore.
+Travellers aged 7 to 12 in this calendar year [i.e. those born from 2009 to 2014 (inclusive)] and those who are unable to use a mobile device due to a certified disability or special need, are eligible to be issued physical TraceTogether tokens with payment of a refundable S$50 deposit (in lieu of the requirement to have a mobile device with the TraceTogether app downloaded) at the Changi Recommends booth at Changi Airport upon arrival in Singapore.

 ### Stage 2: Departure for Singapore